JoaquinSosa28/TicTacToe-Game/README.md

 After every move it switches players

 Once there is 3 X or 3 O in a row there is a winner
+#ToDo
+I'm trying to solve a problem when you input a char or a string instead of a number